Capital District Transportation Authority: Albany Division

+The Albany Division, based at CDTA’s Watervliet Avenue headquarters, includes routes originally operated by United Traction and Albany-Nassau Bus.
+A major system overhaul in 2011–2012 streamlined Albany County service into more direct neighborhood and commuter routes.

 In early 2011, CDTA announced its plans to restructure the Albany County bus routes in two phases.
-Phase 1 involved reconstructing routes within the city of Albany, with a public input campaign held until August 2011.
+Its goal was to have a more uniformed bus system without any route deviation.
+Phase 1 involved reconstructing routes within the city of Albany.
 The results were five new neighborhood routes and three commuter routes.
-Its goal was to have a more uniformed bus system without any route deviation.
 Phase 1 of the reconstructing went into effect on November 13, 2011.
 In August 2012, CDTA revealed the draft plan for Phase 2 of the reconstructing.
 Phase 2 involved reconstructing routes within the western and northern portions of Albany County, with a public input campaign held until September 2012.
 Phase 2 of the reconstructing went into effect on November 11, 2012.

+This is a list of buses that run under CDTA:

+Former bus routes that were part of the Albany Division include: